tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/upgrade-in-place.rst

    This procedure can be used for Tungsten Fabric upgrades to Tungsten Fabric Release 2003 or earlier only.

-If you are upgrading to Tungsten Fabric Release 2005 or later using an in-place upgrade procedure, see `How to Perform a Zero Impact Tungsten Fabric Upgrade using the Ansible Deployer <How to Perform a Zero Impact Tungsten Fabric Upgrade using the Ansible Deployer>`_.
+If you are upgrading to Tungsten Fabric Release 2005 or later using an in-place upgrade procedure, see :ref:`How to Perform a Zero Impact Tungsten Fabric Upgrade using the Ansible Deployer <AnsibleZIU>`.

 This document provides steps to upgrade Tungsten Fabric using in-place upgrade procedure.